 MyCollab is a flexible open-source project management and CRM web platform written in Java.
 It provides the essential features of tasks, issues, knowledge management, and other project activities management.
-It also integrates with other popular open-source plugins to make managing your projects easy.
+It also integrates with other popular open-source plugins, efficiently making and managing your projects.

 MyCollab is built on an open-source core with support for open standards, which might be very useful in helping you run your projects.